Laknath1996/oldweb/_pages/01_Home.md

 <div style="text-align: center"><img src="{{site.url}}/images/me1.png" width="200" height="200" /></div>

 I am currently working as a Junior Lecturer at the Department of Electronics and Telecommunication Engineering ([ENTC](ent.mrt.ac.lk)) at University of Moratuwa [UoM](http://mrt.ac.lk), Sri Lanka.

 I received my Bachelor's degree from UoM in 2020.
-I completed my thesis on "Designing a Cost-Effective Dry Contact sEMG Sensor System for Controlling a Bionic Hand" with Dr. [Simon Kappel](https://pure.au.dk/portal/en/persons/simon-lind-kappel(ac38d32d-9622-4bf6-9103-1d9225c5322c).html) and Dr. [Thilina Lalitharatne](https://scholar.google.com/citations?user=0NvOK1kAAAAJ&hl=en)
+I completed my thesis on "Designing a Cost-Effective Dry Contact sEMG Sensor System for Controlling a Bionic Hand" with Dr. [Simon Kappel](https://scholar.google.com/citations?user=HTFY3fsAAAAJ&hl=en) and Dr. [Thilina Lalitharatne](https://scholar.google.com/citations?user=0NvOK1kAAAAJ&hl=en)

-In addition to my undergraduate studies, I have completed two research internships (in 2017 and 2018) focused on modelling genetic epilepsy based on the high density multi-electrode array (MEA) signals extracted from in-vitro neuronal networks, under the supervision of Prof. [Steve Petrou](https://www.florey.edu.au/science-research/scientist-directory/professor-steven-petrou) and Prof. [Saman Halgamuge](https://mechanical.eng.unimelb.edu.au/people/saman) at The Florey Institute of Neuroscience, University of Melbourne, Australia.
+In addition to my undergraduate studies, I have completed two research internships (in 2017 and 2018) focused on modelling genetic epilepsy based on the high density multi-electrode array (MEA) signals extracted from in-vitro neuronal networks, under the supervision of Prof. [Steve Petrou](https://www.florey.edu.au/science-research/scientist-directory/professor-steven-petrou) and Prof. [Saman Halgamuge](https://scholar.google.com.au/citations?user=9cafqywAAAAJ&hl=en) at The Florey Institute of Neuroscience, University of Melbourne, Australia.

+I have also worked with Dr. [Steffen Bollmann](https://scholar.google.com/citations?user=HmXlj24AAAAJ&hl=en) (Center for Advanced Imaging, University of Queensland, Australia) on exploring the applicability of using fully convolutional networks to unwrap wrapped phase images.

 My primary academic interests lie within **Machine Learning** and **Signal Processing**, together with their applications in **Computational Neuroscience, Neuroengineering** and **Medical Imaging**.
-I am fascinated by work that attempts to bridge the gap between the human brain and machines, especially in terms of learning, memory, reasoning, vision, and motor planning.
+I am fascinated by work that attempts to bridge the gap between the human brain and machines, especially in terms of intelligence, vision, and/or motor planning.
 Also, I am keen to develop computer vision and signal processing methods to advance the field of biomedical imaging.
 Moreover, I have become interested in research that applies computational methods to model neurodegenerative diseases.

 Reecently, I have adopted a keen interest in the theroetical aspects of **Statistical Signal Processing, Geometric Deep Learning** and **Computer Vision**.